Sustainable Shorts: My Top UK Ethical Brands For Men & Women

 Person wearing a green top and white shorts, with a blue text box that reads guide to the best sustainable and ethical shorts for men and women.

-From Fairtrade organic cotton to hemp, Tencel, bamboo or recycled polyester there are a host of sustainable shorts brands, in a wide range of styles, that will help keep you cool this summer.
+From Fairtrade organic cotton to hemp, Tencel, bamboo or recycled polyester there are a host of earth-conscious shorts brands, in a wide range of styles, that will help keep you cool this summer.

 The price range key for this guide is: